tweedegolf/tweedegolf.github.io/README.md

 ### Site content updates

+Site content updates are performed by editing the site source directly.

 #### Static pages

 Static pages are added by creating .md files in the /_posts folder.
 These files MUST be named according to the format YEAR-MONTH-DAY-title.
 See [Jekyll post documentation](http://jekyllrb.com/docs/posts/) for more information.
 We always use the `static` layout for static pages.
 Other information which may be provided: